Made with

 Diagrams Mean Nothing

-Most of technical blog articles have diagrams, charts, flowcharts etc. And again, in most cases these all don’t make any sense.
+Most technical blog articles have diagrams, charts, flowcharts, etc. And again, in most cases, these all don’t make any sense.
 I mean sense for readers.
-Such schemes and graphics notes are very helpful for writers to arrange their thoughts in a time of creating article.
+Such schemes and graphics notes are very helpful for writers to arrange their thoughts while creating an article.

 Diagrams mean nothing

-For example this illustration: if you haven't read text, you’ll never understand what this all about.
-Actually this mess could be described just by one sentence: “The data of single stripe was damaged on several disks in the same time”.
+For example this illustration: if you haven't read the text, you’ll never understand what all this is about.
+Actually, this mess could be described just by one sentence: “The data of single stripe was damaged on several disks at the same time”.

 Diagrams mean nothing

 No one can neither read nor understand block diagrams.
 Every time someone uses it, he spends tons of words to make it clear.
-And at the end you don’t remember what was in the beginning.
-One can easily omit block diagrams by describing few critical points of the flow.
+And at the end, you don’t remember what was in the beginning.
+One can easily omit block diagrams by describing a few critical points of the flow.

-Use complex and abstract schemes when you 100% sure your readers know base and conventions.
+Use complex and abstract schemes when you are 100% sure your readers know the base and conventions.
 If so, then diagrams and charts become meaningful and you can use their strength at full capacity.
-Here we dive a bit in some of key points to improve your diagrams.
+Here we dive a bit into some of the key points to improve your diagrams.

-Maybe Feynman Diagrams are most extensive and dense in a sense of represented information and knowledge.
+Maybe Feynman Diagrams are most extensive and dense in the sense of represented information and knowledge.

 Diagrams mean nothing

 Actually these diagrams describe four dimensions.
-By the horizontal axis here’s time and all of our 3D world represented in vertical axis.
+By the horizontal axis here’s time and all of our 3D world is represented in the vertical axis.
 And it remains true in reverse directions, so it can be read back in time too (and it does).
-Hence Feynman Diagrams reveal a huge amount of information in very elegant and ascetic manner.
-Each symbol, element and shape has its particular meaning.
+Hence Feynman Diagrams reveal a huge amount of information in a very elegant and ascetic manner.
+Each symbol, element, and shape has its particular meaning.

 And last but not least is using of text.
 Text appears as much as it needs to mark key points.
 No legend, no coordinates, no terms.
-This is a very first sign your diagram is on a way to be perfect.
+This is the first sign your diagram is on its way to being perfect.

 Flowcharts use both directions as well.
-But in contrast with Feynman Diagrams Flowcharts, they use inconsistent way: in some part time is on horizontal axis, in some not.
+But in contrast with Feynman Diagrams, Flowcharts use inconsistent way: in some part time is on the horizontal axis, in some not.

 Diagrams mean nothing

-Much easier to read outline itself instead of chart represented it.
-So don’t hesitate to just write down a list.
-The advantage of list is that it has one dimension hence it would be much clearer (if it’s not too long).
+Much easier is to read the outline itself instead of the chart representing it.
+So, don’t hesitate to just write down a list.
+The advantage of a list is that it has one dimension hence it would be much clearer (if it’s not too long).

 A flat image has its own z-depth.
-It could be emulated by shadows, focus-depth, blur, color palette, etc.
+It could be emulated by shadows, focus-depth, blur, color palette, or using gradients.

 Diagrams mean nothing

 Third dimension helps us to layer information.
-Color is most significant tool for this purpose.
-We can filter parts of diagram by its colors in few moments:
+Color is the most significant tool for this purpose.
+We can filter parts of the diagram by their colors in a few moments:

 Diagrams Mean Nothing *

-We’ll discuss coloring in more details in next articles.
-Here are just few points so far:
+We’ll discuss coloring in more detail in the next articles.
+Here are just a few points so far:

 TEN RELATED HOW TO's: